 - 1 tablespoon corn meal

-- After an hour pat a little olive oil on your hands and dive the dough into balls.
+After an hour pat a little olive oil on your hands and divide the dough into balls.
 Form two balls/loaves however you want to form them-either circular or rectangular.

 This recipe is slightly adapted from a recipe found on food.com for French Peasant Bread